Skip to main content

 Helpful Tips for Attending a Classical Performance

-Welcome to SPAC!
 Whether you’re joining us for the first time or you’ve been coming for years, we’re so glad you’re here.
+If you’ve visited us before, we are counting on your help to make SPAC an open and welcoming place for all.
 Here are some tips to enhance your experience while watching a classical performance in the SPAC Amphitheater.

 Helpful Tips: FAQs